 If you did not sign your MPN, the amount of time to receive your federal student loan funds can take several weeks.

-Tips For Quick FAFSA® and Financial Aid Award Package Processing
+Tips For Quick FAFSA® and Financial Aid Offer Processing

 Pay attention to all communication from the financial aid department, as you may need to submit additional documentation on a deadline.
-Also, reach out to the college for more information on when you’ll receive your award letter.
+Also, reach out to the college for more information on when you’ll receive your financial aid offer.

 The FAFSA® has provided a streamlined process for students applying for aid, so processing times are minimal.
 Keep on top of all deadlines and make any needed corrections immediately to get your aid in a timely manner.